dpankros/UIUC-CS598-DLH-Project/README.md

 ## Original code

 Much of the code in this repository is derived from the original [open source research code](https://github.com/healthylaife/Pediatric-Apnea-Detection).
 When we downloaded the research code, it had many serious issues and could not be run.
 We spent a lot of time and energy to clean it up and get it running properly.
-We aim in this repsotory to make the code both in the [notebook](./Project.ipynb) and in the [`original/` directory](./original/) (the location to which we originally downloaded the research code) easily runnable.
-Please see [`./original/HOW_TO_RUN.md`](./original/HOW_TO_RUN.md) for instructions on how to run the code in that directory.
+We aim in this repsotory to make the code both in the [notebook](./Project.ipynb) and in the [`original/` directory](./original/) (the location to which we originally downloaded the research code) easily runnable. [`./original/HOW_TO_RUN.md`](./original/HOW_TO_RUN.md) contains instructions on how to run the code in the `original/` directory.